prasad-guntakinda/cs-fundamentals/11.Two_Pointers/notes.md

 **Example Problems:**
 1. Remove duplicates from a sorted array
-2.
+2. Finding Loop in the Linked List
 3.

-## When to Use ?
+## When to Use?
-1. Whenever problem involves with reverse or rotation
+1. Whenever a problem involves with reverse or rotation
-2. Whenever you are looping through array multiple times
+2. Whenever you are looping through an array multiple times
 3. Middle element in the linked list
-4.
+4. Finding Loop in the Linked List

 ###### 3
 ### Sample Questions Explanations:

 #### 1. Reverse an array:
-- Here we start two pointers one is from i=0  and another from j=n-1
+- Here we start two pointers, one is from i=0  and another from j=n-1
 - we swap (0,n-1) and we increment i++ and decrement j-- until they meet
 - **how do we know whether both pointers are met or not?**
 - if array size `n is odd` then `i==j` otherwise first pointer crosses second pointer `i>j`